-It’s common for B2C brands to be able to hone in on demographic data when they’re looking at qualifying and converting potential leads.
+It’s common for B2C brands to hone in on demographic data when looking at qualifying and converting potential leads.
 They look at a user’s age, gender, location, education, relationship status, and household income.
 Firmographic data is essentially the B2B equivalent.

 B2B brands, after all, are focused on companies and other businesses as clients, not individual people making purchasing decisions for their own usage.
-The age of the people they’re dealing with is almost irrelevant, while factors like the size, revenue, or industry of the company matter greatly.
+The age of the people they’re dealing with is almost irrelevant, while factors like the size, revenue, or industry of the company matter a great deal.

 This is why firmographic data is so crucial to businesses.
 In this post, we’re going to discuss everything you need to know about how to use firmographic data to identify and target different high-value market segments.

 - How to Collect Firmographic Data

 - How to Use Firmographic Data to Convert Leads Into Clients

 Firmographic data is different sets of characteristics of firms (aka businesses, organizations, or companies) that can be used to create different market segments and identify high-value clients.

 Firmographic data is almost like the B2B version of demographic data, and it’s vital when you want to speed up the lead nurturing process.

 The characteristics that you commonly see included in firmographic data may include the following, depending on what your business focuses on: